taldcroft/asciitable/doc/index.rst

   of |read| will then be a dictionary of :class:`~asciitable.Column` objects with each key for the corresponding named column.

+**guess**: try to guess table format (default=False) If set to True then |read| will try to guess the table format by cycling through a number of possible table format permuations and attemping to read the table in each case.
+See the `Guess table format`_ section for further details.

 **delimiter** : column delimiter string
   A one-character string used to separate fields which typically defaults to the space character.
   Other common values might be "," or "|" or "\\t".
 Note that when reading a table with